 New staff continue to be recruited by charitable organisations, and they may start their career working from home, never having met their work colleagues.

-Charities like saha and Change Grow Live are creating virtual inductions using a mix of eLearning, online workshops, Q&A sessions and ‘meet your manager online’.
-At saha, Paul Hodgkinson has created an online Learning from Home and Away guide and is also recording radio show style podcasts, interviewing the CEO, to welcome new staff.
+Charities like Change Grow Live are creating virtual inductions using a mix of eLearning, podcasts, online workshops, Q&A sessions and ‘meet your manager online’.
 At Leeds University Union, new starters receive compliance content digitally, and then attend a webinar to meet their manager and teammates.
 This really helps teams to put names to faces and gives everyone a chance to get to know each other.